 |A new class of licence - a Small Passenger Service Licence - is required for passenger services using vehicles of 12 seats or less, including the driver.
 As a driver, you must hold or drive for a person who holds a Small Passenger Service Licence.
 The licence holder is required to ensure any vehicle operated under that licence displays the relevant transport licence card card (commonly referred to as a label), such as a Small Passenger Service Licence card/label.
 There are no regulatory distinctions between service categories, meaning taxi, shuttles, private hire and app-based services will all work to similar rules.|

 You must be, and continue to be, deemed a ‘fit and proper person’ to hold a passenger endorsement.
 You can only drive a small passenger service vehicle if you hold a passenger endorsement.
-If your endorsement application is approved, you’ll receive an ID card issued by the Transport Agency for display to your passengers (either facing the passenger at the front of the car or, for dial-a-driver services, around your neck).Note: you are no longer required to pass an endorsement course as part of obtaining your small passenger endorsement.
+If your endorsement application is approved, you’ll receive an ID card issued by the Transport Agency for display to your passengers (either facing the passenger at the front of the car or, for dial-a-driver services, around your neck).Note: you are not required to pass an endorsement course as part of obtaining your small passenger endorsement.

 |You must be medically fit to drive and must submit a medical when you first apply for a passenger endorsement.
 When renewing your endorsement, a further medical certificate will be required if it is a special licence condition, or a new relevant medical condition is disclosed on the application, or if it is five years since a previous medical certificate had been presented.
 Even if a medical certificate is not required on renewal of the endorsement, a medical declaration is required for each renewal application.|